mastodon/documentation/content/en/admin/troubleshooting/index-corruption.md

 ## Am I affected by this issue? {#am-i-affected}

-If your database is not using `C` or `POSIX` for its collation setting (which you can check with `SELECT datcollate FROM pg_database WHERE datname = current_database();`), your indexes may be inconsistent, if you ever ran with a version of glibc prior to 2.28 and did not immediately reindex your databases after updating to glibc 2.28 or newer.
+If your database is not using `C` or `POSIX` for its collation setting (which you can check with `SELECT datcollate FROM pg_database WHERE datname = current_database();`), your indexes might be inconsistent, if you ever ran with a version of glibc prior to 2.28 and did not immediately reindex your databases after updating to glibc 2.28 or newer.

 You can check whether your indexes are consistent using [PostgreSQL's `amcheck` module](https://www.postgresql.org/docs/10/amcheck.html): as the database server's super user, connect to your Mastodon database and issue the following (this may take a while):